GoogleChromeLabs/puppy-content/content/en-US/api/Serial.md

 **`Serial.ondisconnect`**

-Called when the port has been connected to the device.
+Called when the port has been disconnected from the device.
 This event is only fired for ports associated with removable devices such as those connected via USB.
 The target of this event is the `SerialPort` interface that has been removed.
 The user must grant the origin permission to access this device during a call to